Aadhav-VijayaSaravanan/Cisco/README.md

 Crimson is a Python script that processes input words, printing binary character representations using a predefined ASCII dictionary.
 ## About

-Crimson is a Python script that takes a word as input, then prints the binary representation of each character using a predefined ASCII dictionary.
+Crimson is a Python script intended for processing input words.
+It accurately computes and displays the binary representation of each character within the word, leveraging a predefined ASCII dictionary.
+The script exemplifies a formal union of precision and functionality."

 ## Table of Contents